wuaipinglab/sitePath/README.md

 ### 4.1 Fixation mutations

-The hierarchical search with resampling method is done by `multiFixationSites` function.
+The hierarchical search with resampling method is done by `fixationSites` function.
 The function outputs a list of mutations with the sequence names involved before and after the fixation.
 The hiearchy search without resampling is `fixationSites`.

 ``` r
 fixations <- fixationSites(paths)